-Master's Feature Film Workshop I is a fastpaced, intensive workshop that introduces students to the fundamentals of screenwriting.
+Master's Feature Film Workshop I is a fastpaced, intensive workshop that introduces the fundamentals students to of screenwriting.
 The classes consist of in-class writing exercises, individual writing, reading aloud of student work in class, and workshop discussions.
 Students will apply knowledge gained from Elements of Screenwriting and apply it to the creation of their own featurelength scripts.
 By the end of the course, students will develop and write a first draft of a feature-length screenplay.